James Gunn in 2010.

 WorldCon in San

-Antonio, Texas; Special Guest at this year's
+Antonio, Texas; Special Guest at the same year's

 in Riverside, California; and of course permanent Special Guest at the Campbell Conference